28 PhD Viva Questions Your Examiners Will Ask

 1. “Spend five to ten minutes telling us about your work, what you did, and what the contribution is”

 This is the most common opener in PhD vivas.
-Examiners want to hear you explain your research in your own words, without reading from the thesis.
+Examiners want to hear you explain your research in your own words, without reading from your thesis.
 They are listening for clarity, confidence, and whether you can articulate the core contribution.
-According to Professor Smith, this question appears in almost every viva he has conducted.
+According to Professor Smith, this question appears in almost every viva.
 Prepare a short, structured summary: your research question, what you did, what you found, and why it matters.
 Practise it out loud until it feels natural, not rehearsed.
 Five minutes is shorter than you think.
 A strong answer names the topic, the method, the key finding, and its significance in under 300 words.

 2. “Summarise your thesis in a single sentence”

-A harder version of the same thing.
-This question tests whether you can distil your entire PhD project into one clear statement.
-If you cannot do it in one sentence, you may not yet have full command of what your thesis actually argues.
+A harder version of the same question.
+It tests whether you can distil your entire PhD into one clear statement.
+If you cannot do it in one sentence, you may not yet have full command of what your thesis argues.
 Write this sentence before the viva.
 Refine it.
 It should name the topic, the approach, and the contribution.
 “This thesis uses [method] to investigate [topic] and argues that [finding]” is a reliable starting frame.
 Examiners use this question to see whether you understand the core argument, not just the detail around it.

 3. “What drew you to this topic in the first place?”